 Dental emergencies can disrupt your entire day without warning, especially when you’re not sure who to call for help with relieving the pain.
 At Michel Dental, we’d like to be in you and your family’s corner for when these serious instances take place.
-Our experienced dentists do their best to accommodate emergency situations as quickly as possible so that patients are never left waiting unnecessarily; in many cases, we can even offer same-day appointments.
+Our experienced emergency dentists in Tokeka and Silver Lake do their best to accommodate emergency situations as quickly as possible so that patients are never left waiting unnecessarily.
+In many cases we can even offer same-day appointments.
 Don’t hesitate – contact us today at either of our practice locations if you’re need of urgent care!

 Most dental emergencies can be neatly slotted into two major categories.
 There are the true “accidents” that happen in the space between one second and the other, like knocking a tooth out while playing a contact sport or experiencing a serious fracture after a sudden spill down the stairs.
 Alternatively, there’s the dreaded toothache, which is typically caused by a gradual infection under the enamel that worsens and worsens over time until it’s unbearable.

 No matter what the circumstances are, the Michel Dental team has extensive experience with all types of oral health emergencies, and we’re ready to lend a helping hand.
 Here’s what you can expect when you turn to us for emergency dental care: